 For more information on placing requests, for example the reasons why requests may be refused, see our factsheet on School placements.

-If you have not had a decision about your placing request by the end of the three months, the request is treated as being refused (sometimes called a ‘deemed refusal’).
+If you have not had a decision about your placing request by the local authority’s deadline, the request is treated as being refused (sometimes called a ‘deemed refusal’).

 One option is to accept the local authority’s decision and for your child to attend the school that the local authority has proposed.
 You can focus on working with the school to make sure your child will have the support they need.